shvuzik/engine-V-simulator/README.md

 Binary files are loaded to address 0

-console UART is byte write to address 0xC000 (C as in Console)
+Console UART is byte write to address 0xC000 (C as in Console)